Made in China 2025: Evaluation

 In the fields of aeronautics and semiconductors, a significant dependency on foreign technology remained.
 In the electric vehicle sector, however, the target of producing 3 million vehicles per year was far surpassed by 2023 already.

 An April 2025 report by the European Chamber of Commerce in China found that China surpassed its goals for achieving domestic dominance in the auto industry.
 Of the ten strategic sectors highlighted in the report, China has achieved technological dominance in shipbuilding, high-speed rail, and electric cars.
 However, it has yet to meet its targets in aerospace, advanced robotics, and the growth rate in manufacturing value-added.

+According to an independent long-term report conducted by the Rhodium Group for the United States Chamber of Commerce, MIC2025 successfully reduced China's dependencies on imports and foreign firms, increased Chinese firms and products' competitiveness, and helped Chinese industries to gain parity or technological leadership against international firms.
+The report concluded that MIC2025 helped China to make substantial progress in industrial sectors, create reverse dependencies, and dominate global supply chains.
+But the intense capital market also produced duplicative and inefficient efforts, and an imbalanced bias toward supporting producers over consumers.
+Overall, MIC2025 was successful in achieving its goals.

 Bloomberg's reporting raises concerns for the U.S., suggesting that policies intended to contain China's rise may inadvertently isolate the U.S. and negatively impact its businesses and consumers.
 Adam Posen, president of the Peterson Institute for International Economics and a researcher for various governments and central banks, cautions that "China’s technological rise will not be stymied, and might not even be slowed, by U.S. restrictions," except for those "draconian measures" that could simultaneously hinder innovation in the U.S. and globally.